tyler-dodge/org-assistant/README.md

 * [org-assistant-endpoint](#org-assistant-endpoint)<a name="org-assistant-endpoint"></a>:
 The endpoint used for the assistant.
-`org-assistant-endpoint-path-chat' and `org-assistant-endpoint-path-image'
+'org-assistant-endpoint-path-chat' and 'org-assistant-endpoint-path-image'
 contain the paths for the respective APIs.

 * [org-assistant-endpoint-path-chat](#org-assistant-endpoint-path-chat)<a name="org-assistant-endpoint-path-chat"></a>:
 The path used for the chat API.
-See `org-assistant-endpoint' for the domain.
+See 'org-assistant-endpoint' for the domain.

 * [org-assistant-endpoint-path-models](#org-assistant-endpoint-path-models)<a name="org-assistant-endpoint-path-models"></a>:
 The path used for the list models API.
-See `org-assistant-endpoint' for the domain.
+See 'org-assistant-endpoint' for the domain.

 * [org-assistant-endpoint-path-image](#org-assistant-endpoint-path-image)<a name="org-assistant-endpoint-path-image"></a>:
 The endpoint used for the assistant.

 * [org-assistant-parallelism](#org-assistant-parallelism)<a name="org-assistant-parallelism"></a>:
-The max inflight requests to send with `org-assistant' at once.
+The max inflight requests to send with 'org-assistant' at once.

 ## Contributing